-Aboriginal Areas Protection Authority protecting saured sites across the territory
+Aboriginal Areas Protection Authority

-Aboriginal Areas Protection Authority Darwin and Alice Springs
+Darwin and Alice Springs

-...
 August 2020

 This submission addresses (f), (g) and (h) of the Inquiry's terms of reference.
 It provides a brief overview of the relevant Territory and Commonwealth laws that protect Aboriginal cultural heritage.
 It highlights the benefit of the Northern Territory legislative regime for the protection of Aboriginal heritage and how it might be applied nationally.